 Hi, I’m taylour…

 I am a former high school teacher from Monterey County, and while I loved teaching and connecting with my students, I couldn’t help but notice that something essential was missing from the education equation.
 My teacher training, and that of many of my colleagues, had been insufficient in preparing us in how to build and maintain healthy relationships with not only our students and their caregivers, but also our colleagues and administrators.
-It was this missing piece that was contributing to my disillusionment and burnout.
+In tandem with this, was the glaring reality that many of our teaching practices, district mandates, and overall structures were stuck in an outdated, industrialized system, and were not adequately addressing the current needs of our students or teachers.
+These missing pieces is what was contributing to my disillusionment and burnout.

-I didn’t want to leave education altogether, but I was compelled to reposition myself in the education sector, electing to build my own consulting practice that centered around the components that I knew were backed by social neuroscience to promote a thriving teaching and learning environment.
-In fact, the more I engaged in this work, and learned from others in the field of consulting, I realized it was not just schools, but workplaces and employees in general, who were lacking the skills to adequately resolve conflict, build trust and cohesion with their teams, and reflect on their work in a way that brings them meaning and a sense of purpose.
-This consulting practice has restored my own sense of purpose, and I look forward to sharing that with you.
+I didn’t want to leave education altogether, but I was compelled to reposition myself in the education sphere, electing to build my own coaching and consulting practice that centered around the components that I knew were backed by social neuroscience and pedagogical research to promote a thriving teaching and learning environment; one in which all stakeholders can manage conflict, build trust and cohesion, and reflect on their work in a way that brings them meaning and a sense of purpose.
+This practice has restored my own sense of purpose, and I look forward to sharing that with you.

 I earned my M.A. from the Harvard Graduate School of Education, with a focus on Healing-Centered Engagement, conflict resolution, creative thinking, storytelling, and program design.
 I have a background of study in interpersonal neurobiology, and have been published in the Journal of Higher Education Theory and Practice with a co-authored paper titled “Restoring Relationships, Healing Trauma, and Creating Attached Classrooms.”
 I am trained in restorative practices through the International Institute of Restorative Practices, and certified in Nonviolent Communication through the Center of Nonviolent Communication and in Bridging Differences and The Foundations of Happiness at Work through UC Berkeley’s Greater Good Science Center.